Marijuana Company of America Inc. to Present at Benzinga Cannabis Capital Conference

-LOS ANGELES, CA / ACCESSWIRE / March 29, 2022 / Marijuana Company of America, Inc. (OTC:MCOA) ("the Company"), operates, invests, and acquires companies exclusively in the cannabis sector, today announced that Jesus Quintero, Chief Executive Officer, will be presenting in person at the Benzinga Cannabis Capital Conference being held at the Fontainebleau Miami Beach April 20-21, 2022.
+LOS ANGELES, CA / ACCESSWIRE / March 30, 2022 / Marijuana Company of America, Inc. (OTC PINK:MCOA) ("the Company"), operates, invests, and acquires companies exclusively in the cannabis sector, today announced that Jesus Quintero, Chief Executive Officer, will be presenting in person at the Benzinga Cannabis Capital Conference being held at the Fontainebleau Miami Beach April 20-21, 2022.

-Jesus Quintero, CEO stated, "We are honored at the opportunity to present and participate with our partners at the Benzinga conference and we are excited to present the MCOA story as we begin full deployment of our new acquisitions, streamlining of our businesses and expansion into consumer markets domestically as well as internationally, our company begins its new path to historical results and success.
-This is also complemented by the new positive trends as the US Congress drives toward the legalization of CannabisCannabis and we are proud to be part of this trend."
+Jesus Quintero, the CEO, stated, "We are honored at the opportunity to present and participate with our partners at the Benzinga conference, and we are excited to present the MCOA story as we begin full deployment of our new acquisitions, streamlining of our businesses and expansion into consumer markets domestically as well as internationally, our company begins its new path to historical results and success.
+The new positive trends also complement this as the U.S. Congress drives toward the legalization of Cannabis, and we are proud to be part of this trend."

 Presentation Details: